SELECT, TABLE, WITH — retrieve rows from a table or view

 -- must ensure in oracle session show lightdb_dblevel_syntax_compatible_type; lightdb_dblevel_syntax_compatible_type ---------------------------------------- Oracle (1 row) set lightdb_oracle_sql_mode to 'show_identifier_uppercase'; show lightdb_oracle_sql_mode; lightdb_oracle_sql_mode --------------------------- show_identifier_uppercase (1 row) create table a(foo varchar(10)); -- foo in inner select not transform to upper case as follow: select "foo" from (select foo as Foo from a) as temp; -- foo in show foo ----- (0 rows) select foo from (select foo as Foo from a) as temp; -- FOO in show FOO ----- (0 rows) select "foO" foo from (select foo as Foo from a) as temp; -- failed, column "foO" does not exist ERROR: column "foO" does not exist LINE 1: select "foO" foo from (select foo as Foo from a) as temp;

-To join the table films
+To join the table films with the table

-of all films and group
+To sum the column len of all films and group

-the results by kind
+the results by kind:

 SELECT kind, sum(len) AS total FROM films GROUP BY kind; kind | total ----------+------- Action | 07:34 Comedy | 02:58 Drama | 14:28 Musical | 06:42 Romantic | 04:38

-To sum the column len
+To sum the column len of all films, group

-and show those group totals
+the results by kind and show those group totals

 that are less than 5 hours: